 Scroll down for photos

-Julian's BA(Hons) is in English and American Studies from UEA.
-His MA is in Shakespeare in Performance from Birmingham, and he is currently concluding his research for a PhD on 18th century London theatre, actresses and print culture at University of Greenwich.
+Julian has a BA(Hons) from UEA, an MA from Birmingham, and his PhD is on 18th century London theatre, actresses and print culture from the University of Greenwich.
 He has worked at Reed Elsevier as a director on international exhibitions, at Compton Verney Art Gallery where he was responsible for development and also tutors for the WEA.

 Julian is keen to engage with artists and the public to present exciting contemporary art and craft for sale and to conserve and develop our Permanent Collection.
 We are unique in being able to show this blend of historic and contemporary art.